 Coming back around to the backstory, I hate it.
 Hammond didn’t need more, and throwing more in at this point just feels like the franchise can’t figure itself out.
 This also leads to a frankly ridiculous situation (in a world where dinosaurs exist), of secret underground labs, and more than one character with very off-putting teeth.
 Once again Malcolm’s ‘rape of the natural world’ comments spring to mind.
 But there’s nothing clever about it here.

 Oh Ian.
 The chaos mathematician and survivor of both islands does absolutely nothing here.
 That’s it.
 Wasted.

 Originally in the series, the dinos were just that.
 They were creatures that interacted with the humans in ways true to their nature.
 Whether or not that made them bad guys like the Raptors, or heroes like Rexy, didn’t matter.
 With the new films, there’s a struggle between them being creatures and being characters.
 Rexy is a fan favourite, her scarred appearance and ninja abilities singling her out among the other dinosaurs as one with a particular character.
-I got extremely excited when she appeared in Jurassic World, but the more I see of her, and now Blue, I wonder if making them fully fledged additions to the cast makes them better or worse?
+Seeing her again in Jurassic World as amazing, but the more I see of her, and now Blue, I wonder if making them fully fledged additions to the cast makes them better or worse?
 If we know them do they lose their wonder?

 On the plus side, there are noticeably more animatronics this time around, and that is always the best way to go.
 Finally got to see a few favourites of mine on the big screen too.
 Allosaurus!

 The stunning opening sequence needs mentioning.
 It’s foreboding, tense, and definitely takes the stance of ‘creature’, which I found really exciting.
-There was menace about the dinosaurs, and the lighting in particular was extremely well used.
-Can’t wait to see that again on home release.
+Here we see a certain menace about the dinosaurs, and the lighting in particular was extremely well used.